GraemeMalcolm/xyz/Instructions/Labs/LAB_04_data_warehouse_using_apache_spark.md

     cd C:\labfiles\data-engineering-ilt-deployment\Allfiles\00\artifacts\environment-setup\automation\
     ```

-5. Execute `Connect-AzAccount` and sign in to your Microsoft user account when prompted.
+5. Execute the following to sign in to your Microsoft user account when prompted:

+    ```powershell
+    Connect-AzAccount
+    ```

     > [!WARNING]: You may receive the message "TenantId 'xxxxxx-xxxx-xxxx-xxxx' contains more than one active subscription.

-6. Execute `az login`.
+6. Execute the following.
 You will be directed to the browser to sign into your Azure account.
-Once you have signd in, move to the next step.
+Once you have signed in, move to the next step:

+    ```powershell
+    az login
+    ```

 7. **Wait until the dedicated SQL pool is created**, then execute `.\02-environment-setup-sql.ps1`